 Our Continuing Competence Task Force continues to move forward in exploring how to maintain standards of care, especially as PNCB certificants progress in their careers.
 In the past 6 years, we've reached conceptual and logistical milestones to build a framework for next steps.
 See 2013 background and FAQs.

 The project has resulted in great strides to understand how practitioners and stakeholders think about continuing competence, including what is important to each stakeholder, and how those priorities align with PNCB’s mission.

 - Focus groups have been involved from 2013 to this point, as well as a presentation at a national conference in 2016.

 - In fall 2017, a respected third party will interview selected stakeholders.
 The goal of these interviews is to test our focus group work.
 Interviewees will be asked about their career experiences, concerns, insights, work environment, and the role certification plays in their professional life.

-Next, all PNCB certified nurses will be asked to give input in 2019.
+In July 2019, all PNCB certified nurses are being asked to give input in a major survey.

 If you haven't read background details, including why we are doing this, objectives, and FAQs, please keep reading.

 In our exploration of what makes PNCB’s certifications unique, we hit upon a central theme: CPNs and CPNPs all approach practice not as a collection of clinical skills, but also with an attitude.
 We identified a “Pediatric Nurse Mindset” that represents not just a set of competencies, but a way of approaching care for children that sets certificants apart.
 As we all know, children aren't little adults.
 We used the Mindset concept as a focal point for our exploration of the ways certificants currently demonstrate competence.
 We presented more about the national landscape of continuing competence efforts at National Association of Pediatric Nurse Practitioners (NAPNAP) in Atlanta in March 2016 and received positive feedback from attendees.
 See the Prezi below for information presented at NAPNAP.